csc-training/summerschool/gpu-hip/multi-gpu/multigpu/README.md

-# Multi-GPU exercise without MPI
+# Vector sum on two GPUs without MPI

-The purpose of this exercise is to perform a vector summation by decomposing the problem for two GPUs.
-The program prints the error sum and time.
-The task is to fill the blanks indicated by #error.
+Calculate the vector sum of two vectors (C = A + B) using two GPUs.

+Decompose the vectors into equal halves, copy data from host to device memory and launch a GPU kernel on each part asynchronously using streams.
+Copy the results back to the host to check for correctness.
+Add timing events to measure the time of execution.

+A skeleton code is provided in [multigpu.cpp](multigpu.cpp).